MinaRashad/items-catalog/README.md

     3.json
     4.flask

-you will find a file called _requirements.txt_ run this command in the terminal while being the the same directory
+run this command in the terminal while being the the same directory

+        pip3 install -r requirements.txt

+or in case it did not work try:

 	pip3 install -r requirements.txt --user

 ### Running the server